allista/WakatimeBlender/README.md

 The first check-box decides, on what to base the WakaTime-project-name:
 * if not checked: use the filename (without the *.blend*-extensions), or
-* if checked: use the parent's directory-name.
+* if checked: use the directory-name (of the blend-file).

 With the project-name extracted, further processing takes place:
 1. If there are specific (default: numbers, underscores and dots) **trailing** characters, those will be removed too.